-A multi-stakeholder role-play experiment was designed to verify that the watershed planning system constructed in this study can assist stakeholders to participate in proposing stepwise investment constraints to develop practical and reasonable roadmaps, we designed a decision making experiment for watershed roadmap planning with stakeholder participation under stepwise investment constraints.
-The participatory decision making process initiates with setting optimization parameters and ends with reaching a consensus and obtaining unanimous roadmap(s).
+To verify that the watershed planning system constructed in this study can assist stakeholders in participating in stepwise investment constraints to develop practical and reasonable roadmaps, we designed a decision-making experiment for watershed roadmap planning with stakeholder participation under stepwise investment constraints.
+The participatory decision-making process initiates with setting optimization parameters and ends with reaching a consensus and obtaining unanimous roadmap(s).
 The entire process involved the participation of multiple stakeholders with diverse roles, and the system constructed in this study was utilized for multiple rounds of optimization and discussion.